Learn In 10 Minutes

-STOP believing in this false myth about playing guitar solos:
+STOP believing in this false myth about playing lead guitar solos:

-Although practicing technical licks in isolation can improve your ability to perform those specific licks, it does NOT help you learn how to fluently combine them together in the context of an actual guitar solo.
-This is one of the big reasons why most guitarists struggle to easily play advanced guitar licks and why their improvisations often sound like a “collection of isolated licks thrown together” vs. a smooth and fluent “guitar solo”.
+Although practicing technical licks in isolation can improve your ability to perform those specific licks, it does NOT help you learn how to fluently combine them together in the context of an actual lead guitar solo.
+This is one of the big reasons why most lead guitar players struggle to easily play advanced lead guitar licks and why their improvisations often sound like a “collection of isolated licks thrown together” vs. a smooth and fluent “lead guitar solo”.

-You do not need to fully master a technique before you can start using it to make music (in fact, it can take years to master some of the hardest techniques)
+- You do not need to fully master a technique before you can start using it to make music.

 - Do you really want to not be able to do/play ANYTHING with the techniques in the meantime (while you work on them in isolation)?